The Hobo Code

 "The Hobo Code" is the eighth episode of the first season of the American television drama series Mad Men.
 It was written by Chris Provenzano and directed by Phil Abraham.
-The episode originally aired on September 6, 2007 on the AMC channel in the United States.
+The episode originally aired on September 6, 2007, on the AMC channel in the United States.

 Plot

 Peggy and Pete arrive early to work—Pete because he's moving into his new apartment later that day, and Peggy because she is nervous about the Belle Jolie meeting.
-In the office, Pete seduces Peggy and they have sex on the sofa, then complains to her that his wife doesn't understand him.
+Pete seduces Peggy and they have sex on an office sofa, then complains to her that his wife Trudy doesn't understand him.
 He also confesses that he never read the Belle Jolie copy, but she is relieved as she thought he didn't like it.
-Later, Trudy unexpectedly visits Pete with a bottle of champagne, Pete is flustered and argues with her for showing up unannounced.
+Later, when Trudy unexpectedly visits Pete with a bottle of champagne, he is flustered and argues with her for showing up unannounced.

-Out of the blue, Bert gives Don a check for $2,500, telling him that his talent is appreciated, and then he urges him to read Atlas Shrugged.
-Later, Don presents Peggy's campaign ideas to the executives from the makeup company Belle Jolie.
+Out of the blue, Bert gives Don a check for $2,500, telling him that his talent is appreciated, and then urges him to read the book Atlas Shrugged.
+Later, Don presents Peggy's campaign ideas to the executives from Belle Jolie.
 The pitch emphasizes that a woman wants to "mark her man" and show the world she owns him.
 After some manipulation by Don, the pitch is accepted.
 Peggy is invited into Don's office to have a drink with the team to celebrate.
-The other office ladies are excited at Peggy's success, except for Joan who implies that Peggy should focus on what she has "downstairs" for success.
-Nevertheless, they all go to a bar to celebrate and are joined by the junior execs.
+All of the other office ladies are excited at Peggy's success except Joan, who implies that Peggy should focus on what she has "downstairs" for success.
+Nevertheless, they all go to a bar to celebrate and are joined by Sterling Cooper's junior executives.